 One significant piece of legislation passed by the Virginia General Assembly is Senate Bill 851, known as the Virginia Clean Economy Act.

-The legislation essentially phases out coal-fired generation by the end of 2030 and requires Dominion Energy Virginia and Appalachian Power to "retire all other electric generating units located in the Commonwealth that emit carbon as a by-product of combusting fuel to generate electricity" by Dec.
+The legislation essentially phases out coal-fired generation and requires Dominion Energy Virginia and Appalachian Power to "retire all other electric generating units located in the Commonwealth that emit carbon as a by-product of combusting fuel to generate electricity" by Dec.
 31, 2045.

 The legislation replaces the state's voluntary renewable portfolio standard with mandatory annual benchmarks that would eventually require electricity suppliers to produce 100% of their electricity from renewable sources.